Skip to content

 Register Array

 In a basic computer, a processor register is a small amount of storage that is available to the processor.
-The computer hardware contains various registers like address register (AR), Program counter (PC), data register (DR), accumulator (AC), instruction register (IR), temporary register (TR), output register (OUTR), input register (INPR) and sequence counter (SC).
-These registers are having their own functions.
-Below table gives a brief description of cach register used in basic computer architecture.
+The computer hardware contains various registers like address register (AR), Program counter (PC), data register (DR), accumulator (AC), instruction register (IR), temporary register (TR), output register (OUTR), input register (INPR), and sequence counter (SC).
+These registers have their own functions.
+The table below gives a brief description of each register used in basic computer architecture.

 Register NameSymbolNumber of bitsDescription